Sunday, March 31, 2013

 Mid 70's made for TV madness with Capt.
 Kirk, Mr. Brady and a former child evangelist taking a motorcycle trip to hell & back down Baja, Mexico with a demented Sheriff Taylor (who's a LONG way from Mayberry here).
 Originally premiering on ABC on Jan.23 1974 and featuring William Shatner in one of his first roles post Star Trek, Robert Reed fresh off The Brady Bunch and Marjoe ("Mary" + "Joesph") Gortner who was an ordained minister at age four.
 Last but not least (and best of all) is Andy Griffith in a really wild-eyed scary psycho role.

 Griffith plays Sam Farragut who runs some sort of heavy equipment company while Shatner, Reed and Gortner play the groveling ad execs trying to land him as an account for the agency where they all work.
 Of course everybody's got problems at home so all the soap opera stuff can get ratcheted up in the plot.
-Reed is having marital problems with wife Angie Dickinson (with what we now know about Reed, you can see how that marriage won't work) and Shatner is losing his job, contemplating suicide and having an affair with Angie (Yeah !
+Reed is having marital problems with wife Angie Dickinson and in addition Shatner is losing his job, contemplating suicide and having an affair with Angie (Yeah !
 Go Captain Kirk!) while married to Lorianne Grey (Jaws).
 Marjoe, playing the token hippie at the ad outfit (we can tell he's a hippie because he wears a bola tie, lives with his girlfriend and says "Man" & "Right On" about every other sentence) has to deal with the unwanted pregnancy of his girlfriend while ass kissing his way up the corporate ladder.